Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First Manned Moon Orbit

-Apollo 8 is launched with Frank Borman, James A. Lovell, Jr. and William A. Anders, the first Apollo to use the Saturn V rocket, and the first manned spacecraft to orbit the Moon, making 10 orbits on its 6-day mission.
+Apollo 8 is launched with Frank Borman, James A. Lovell, Jr. and William A. Anders.
+It is the first Apollo mission to use the new Saturn V rocket, and the first manned spacecraft to orbit the Moon, making 10 orbits during its 6-day mission.
+It is during this mission that the historic "Earthrise" image of the earth above the lunar surface is captured from orbit as the spacecraft circled the Moon.

 1969